jenn-thomas/screwdriver-robot/README.md

-# screwdriver-robot
+# Screwdriver Robot
-Code to control a robotic arm to pick up a nut and screw it onto a bolt"
+Code to control a robotic arm from an online interface to pick up a nut and screw it onto a bolt